-In a hybrid deployment the organization combines on premise and cloud storage.
-They will typically use an on-premise solution to collect and process data locally and backup data to their existing cloud storage provider for data redundancy.
+In a hybrid deployment the organization combines on premises and cloud storage.
+They will typically use an on-premises solution to collect and process data locally and backup data to their existing cloud storage provider for data redundancy.
 They may also manage their own private cloud configuration through Amazon Web Services, Microsoft Azure Cloud, or Google Cloud rather than paying the employee monitoring software vendor to manage the deployment.

 The investment required to implement employee monitoring software will vary based on the vendors pricing structure.
 Vendors will typically charge based on the amount of licenses required, with discounts offered for larger volumes of licenses.
 The amount of licenses required will be based on the number of users and endpoints in your organization.

 - Feature add-ons